 Minimum contribution of USD 150,000

-The right of free movement to Dominica, China, Russia, Singapore, the UK, and Europe’s Schengen Area, among others
+The right of free movement to Grenada, China, Russia, Singapore, the UK, and Europe’s Schengen Area, among others

 The Grenada Citizenship-by-Investment Program requires applicants to either make a significant economic contribution to the country or to acquire a government-approved qualifying asset.
 In exchange, and subject to a stringent vetting and due diligence process, including thorough background checks, the applicants and their families will be granted citizenship.
 To qualify for citizenship, the primary applicant must be over 18 years of age, meet the application requirements, and satisfy one of the two primary qualifying options:

 The application process for Grenadian citizenship is efficient and uncomplicated, and the applicant is not required to visit Grenada to complete the process.

 The Grenadian citizenship-by-investment application pack will be delivered to you by Henley & Partners.
 It will include all the relevant documentation, accompanied by detailed instructions.
 Once everything is returned to us, we will double-check the application for completeness and accuracy to minimize the possibility of rejection.